-Panel: Health

-Disparities

-and

-Community

-Strategies

-Health

-Disparities:

-American

-Indians

-Ralph Forquera

-Executive Director, Seattle Indian Health Board Synopsis The urban Indian population is one that is often overlooked.
+Panel: Health Disparities and Community Strategies Health Disparities: American Indians Ralph Forquera Executive Director, Seattle Indian Health Board Synopsis The urban Indian population is one that is often overlooked.
 Raising awareness to the plight of urban American Indians and their health is a daunting task, particularly here in Washington state, where there are more than 30 tribes and reservations.
-Almost 75% live in the metropolitan areas of Seattle and Spokane.
-In spite of the ability of a person in the city to have potentially greater access to health-care services, Indian people in most of these cities do not have equal health status.
+Almost 75% live in the metropolitans areas of Seattle and Spokane.
+In spite of the ability of a person in the city to have potentially greater access to health care services, Indian people in most of these cities do not have equal health status.
 Pick any category of health, and there are disparities.

 Figure 7.
-Health Indicators: United States, urban areas, by race, 2006-2010

-Social factors, not medicine, influence people's lives and their capacity to get a reasonable level of health.
+Health Indicators: United States, urban areas, by race, 2006-2010 Social factors, not medicine, influence people's lives and their capacity to get a reasonable level of health.
 Urban Indians are over-represented statistically in many disease categories and in the social factors that tend to inhibit good health, such as poverty, inadequate education, unemployment, homelessness, substance abuse, violence, incarceration, and the many conditions that manifest from being disenfranchised from society.
 If anybody should be healthy in the United States, it should be Native Americans.
 The Indian Health Service is an agency of the government that was created in 1955 with the exclusive purpose of improving the health of American Indians.
 Yet the health status of that population is inferior.
 We have been subject to countless opportunities for progress, only to see it circumvented by the poor implementation or actual ignoring of policies.
-"Social problems have to be solved by government.
-There's no other vehicle to make the important sociological, economic, and historical changes that are necessary."
-Ralph Forquera Solving the problem of health disparities among urban Indians is a multi-generational undertaking.
+Solving the problem of health disparities among urban Indians is a multigenerational undertaking.
 Through perseverance and a firm belief in the ideals that many indigenous societies continue to practice, there is room for hope that the extent of health disparities witnessed today will improve over time-but only if we fully embrace the challenges that contribute to these disparities.
-Video for this talk is available at www.washacad.org.
+Video for this talk is available at www.washacad.org 22

-Panel: Health

-Disparities and

-Community

-Strategies

-Health Disparities:

-Latino/Hispanic Health

-Federico Cruz-Uribe

-Vice President of Clinical Affairs Sea Mar Community Health Centers

-Synopsis

-In every community where I've served in the health-care system, I've watched an inordinate percentage of resources going into treating illnesses.
+Panel: Health Disparities and Community Strategies Health Disparities: Latino/Hispanic Health Federico Cruz-Uribe Vice President of Clinical Affairs, Sea Mar Community Health Centers Synopsis In every community where I've served in the health care system, I've watched an inordinate percentage of resources going into treating illnesses.
 My focus was on prevention, and the funding level was miniscule.
 That pattern is still intact.
 However, there is some cause for hope with the Affordable Care Act and some of the significant changes in how health care is being paid for.
 Figure 8.
-Sea Mar Community Health Centers, Administration Office
+Sea Mar Community Health Center, Administration Office